Dronolab/thunderhawk/README.md

 ### Linux installation

-Same as the windows installation, step 3 and 8 can be skiped.
+Same as the windows installation, step 3 and 8 can be skipped.

 Replace the DISPLAY environment variable in the .env file
 ```bash